bathwaterbasin/democracy-debug/layers/03-representation.md

 Binary choices collapse nuanced preferences artificially.
 Real human preferences are multidimensional and contextual.
 "Yes/no on this 500-page bill" isn't how humans actually think about problems.
 We need preference mapping, not forced simplification.

 ## Deeper Still
 Forced simplification serves those who benefit from crude policy.
 When you can only choose between two predetermined options, whoever controls what those options are controls the outcome.
-Binary aggregation manufactures consent for decisions that don't reflect actual popular preferences.
+The complexity gets front-loaded into option creation (controlled by elites) while choice gets artificially simplified.

 ## Even Deeper
-Current aggregation systems are designed to make meaningful choice impossible.
-The complexity gets front-loaded into the option creation process (controlled by elites), while the choice process gets artificially simplified (to create illusion of democratic input).
+We force binary choices because we don't trust people to handle complexity, and we don't trust systems to aggregate complexity fairly.
+The simplification isn't about technical limitations - it's about trust limitations.

 ## Bedrock
-Aggregation systems are designed to manufacture consent for predetermined outcomes, not discover genuine popular will.
-Binary voting exists to limit democratic expression to choices that don't threaten existing power arrangements.
+Binary aggregation exists because we're afraid of what democracy would look like if we actually trusted it.
+We've never tried true preference aggregation at scale, so we don't know what would happen if people could express exactly what they want.
+The binary system protects us from discovering what genuine democratic will actually looks like.

 ## Technical Solution Needed
-Multi-dimensional preference capture systems that can handle complexity while producing actionable decisions.
+Multi-dimensional preference capture systems that can handle complexity and unknown outcomes without predetermined constraints.

 ## Questions for Further Analysis
-- How do we aggregate complex preferences without creating paralysis?
+- What are we afraid will happen if people can express full preferences?
-- What would policy look like if it reflected actual popular preference distributions?
+- How do we build systems that can handle unknown democratic outcomes?
-- How do we prevent complex aggregation from being gamed by sophisticated actors?
+- What would policy look like if it reflected actual preference distributions rather than forced choices?

 ## Contribute
 What's beneath this bedrock?
-How else does binary aggregation distort democratic will?
+What else are we afraid to trust about democratic expression?